cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/JurongIslandInputAgent/README.md

 ./stack.sh start <STACK_NAME>

-Send a GET reuest to the agent as follows from an Ubuntu terminal:
+Send a GET request to the agent as follows from an Ubuntu terminal:

 curl -X GET http://localhost:8082/JurongIslandInputAgent/update